verilog-meetup/verilog-hackathon-education-kit-manual/appendix_a_1.md

 VHDL, plus three special mini languages added: for random constraints, functional coverage groups and concurrent assertions.
 SystemVerilog added improved constructs, such as “always_comb” instead of “always @*” to help the designer avoid some common bugs.
-Some features were added to the standard but very rarely used by design or verification engineers, an example of such a feature is the “program” keyword.
+There are also some features that were added to the standard but very rarely used by design or verification engineers, an example of such a feature is the “program” keyword.

 For this manual and its associated examples, we have defined a minimal subset of SystemVerilog, along with guidelines that facilitate reliability.